uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 #### @RouteParam Target=Parameter

-This annotation specifies a parameter to be represented as a route parameter, rather than a querystring parameter. `@RouteParam` may not be used for object types as they have to be transferred via the request body.
+This annotation specifies a parameter to be represented with a route parameter, rather than a querystring parameter. `@RouteParam` may not be used for object types as they have to be transferred via the request body.

 ### Example 1